LondheShubham153/90DaysOfDevOps/2025/kubernetes/README.md

 ## Task 4: Storage Management – Use Persistent Volumes and Claims

 **Scenario:**
-Deploy a component of the online_shop application that requires persistent storage by creating Persistent Volumes (PV), Persistent Volume Claims (PVC), and a StorageClass for dynamic provisioning.
+Deploy a component of the SpringBoot BankApp application that requires persistent storage by creating Persistent Volumes (PV), Persistent Volume Claims (PVC), and a StorageClass for dynamic provisioning.

 **Steps:**
 1. **Create a Persistent Volume and Claim:**